dzyphr/BTC_Regtest_Tooling/README.md

 1. Generate a config file: `./generateBitcoinConf.sh`
 2. Download Build and Install Core: `./downloadBuildAndInstallBitcoinCore.sh`
 3. Create a regtest bash alias: `./createBashAlias.sh`
-4. Create a wallet: `./createWallet.sh <yourwalletnamehere>`
+4. Create a wallet: `./createWallet.sh <yourWalletNameHere>`
-5. Start the Regtest Daemon: `btcregtestd` (Make any wallet you want to use before starting the Daemon) (If you used a custom bash alias different from btcregtest ie `yourcustomalias` the command will be `yourcustomaliasd`)
+5. Start the Regtest Daemon: `btcregtestd` (Make any wallet you want to use before starting the Daemon) (If you used a custom bash alias different from btcregtest ie `yourCustomAlias` the command will be `yourCustomAliasd`)
-6. Load your wallet: `./loadWallet.sh <yourwalletnamehere>`
+6. Load your wallet: `./loadWallet.sh <yourWalletNameHere>`
+7. Generate some blocks with your wallet: `./generate.sh <yourWalletNameHere> <numberOfBlocksToGenerate>`
+8. Generate at least 100 more blocks to make the previous blocks spendable: `./generate.sh <yourWalletNameHere> 101`
+9. Check your wallet's balance: `./getBalance <yourWalletNameHere>`